 - Mix in onions and cook until softened, about 5 minutes.

 - Mix in the leeks and cook until just softened, about another 5 minutes.

-- Stir in the stock, salt and barley and bring to a boil.
+- Stir in the stock and salt and bring to a boil.
 Cover and simmer for 45 minutes.

 - Add the carrots, mushrooms, turkey and savory and simmer for another 30 minutes.
+Add the cooked barley in the last 5 minutes.
 Enjoy!

 *We always opt for using an organic turkey.